opencor/opencor/src/plugins/3rdparty/LLVM/README.txt

 In addition to exposing some classes/methods, we also had to 'fix' a few things.
 Again, those are highlighted (just look for ---OPENCOR---).

 To build LLVM (incl.
 Clang) is time consuming and therefore not something we want to do every time.
 We therefore have two CMakeLists.txt files:
- - CMakeLists.txt[.use]: this is our default CMakeLists.txt file and the one which is to be used once a binary version of the LLVM plugin exists (such a binary is located in either the windows, linux or macosx folder under [LLVM]/bin).
+ - CMakeLists.txt[.use]: this is our default CMakeLists.txt file and the one which is to be used once a binary version of the LLVM plugin exists (such a binary is located in either the windows, linux or osx folder under [LLVM]/bin).
  - CMakeLists.txt.build: this CMakeLists.txt file should be used (after having been renamed to CMakeLists.txt) whenever LLVM needs to be rebuilt.
 Once this is done, use of CMakeLists.txt[.use] should be resumed.

 Note #1: configuration files for LLVM (incl.
 Clang) were generated using CMake (on Windows, we also need Python 2.7.x; http://www.python.org/download/):